top of page

 The differences are clear to the eye.
 Totally different at first sight, but easily matched with some minor adjustments.

-• The RX100 is colder and more on the cyan-teal side with a punchy saturation.
+• The RX100 is colder and more on the cyan-teal side with a higher saturation than both cameras.

-• The a7III is heavily magenta and less saturated.
+• The a7III is heavily magenta and least saturated from the bunch.

 2. Choose a reference model for calibrating your colors. 📷